Get it on Amazon »

 No longer will there be anything accursed, but the throne of God and of the Lamb will be in it, and his servants will worship him.
 They will see his face, and his name will be on their foreheads.
 And night will be no more.
 They will need no light of lamp or sun, for the Lord God will be their light, and they will reign forever and ever.
 Revelation 22:3–5

 So we are not simply waiting to be with Jesus in a disembodied state when we die.
-That state itself is merely an imperfect, temporary situation until we are resurrected to rule as his viceroys, in his very presence, on a new, restored earth.
+That state itself is merely a stopgap until we are resurrected to rule as his viceroys, in his very presence, on a new, restored earth.
 What this will be like I do not exactly know.
 I don’t think John means for us to press his images into such literal use that the new earth will have no sun nor moon—that would require a different universe with different laws of physics, and seems to obviously miss the point.
 The world as it is now will be “made new” (Revelation 21:5); not destroyed and then recreated as an utterly different fantasy-world.
 As the old world was once cleansed in water, so the present one will be cleansed in fire (2 Peter 3:7)—not as an utter annihilation, but as a destruction of the wicked; a fresh start.

 Presumably this fire encompasses—and is perhaps limited to—the second death; the lake prepared for the devil and his angels.
 Peter certainly intimates as such with his description of the “heavenly bodies” burning as the heavens pass away with a roar (2 Peter 3:10).
 It hardly seems fair to his intelligence to imagine that he doesn’t have Isaiah 34:4 (cf. Isaiah 24:21–23) in mind.
+That being so, the sun and the moon in Revelation are surely the same spiritual beings we’ve seen in Deuteronomy 4:19—not the physical astronomical bodies.

 Although the world will not be annihilated, it will be renewed; and how much more, then, our bodies, which are united to God through his Spirit.
 Paul says that our lowly bodies will be transformed to be like Jesus’ glorious one (Philippians 3:21): our physical form in the resurrection will be as superior to our current form as an oak is superior to an acorn (1 Corinthians 15:42–49).
 John agrees that “what we will be has not yet appeared; but we know that when he appears we shall be like him” (1 John 3:2).
 Becoming “partakers in the divine nature” (2 Peter 1:4; cf. Ephesians 5:31–32) has significant consequences, not just for our spiritual state, but our physical state also—because the physical images the spiritual.
 What exactly those consequences will look like is not explained—nor, I imagine, would we understand it if it were.
 We presumably lack the conceptual faculties to comprehend an eternal weight of glory beyond all comparison (2 Corinthians 4:17).